Bucharest Tickets

 • Children enjoy the themed rooms like the Armory

-• No eating/drinking in the castle.
+• Eating and drinking are not allowed in the castle.

-• Respect roped-off areas.
+• Visitors must respect all roped-off areas.

-• Flash photography is prohibited.
+• Flash photography is strictly prohibited.

 • Arrive early in the day to avoid congestion from large tour groups and enjoy a more relaxed visit.